New Year's Eve fireworks, Sydney Harbour, NSW © City of Sydney

 Riverfire in Brisbane

 Along Brisbane’s popular Southbank precinct, the Sunsuper Riverfire will take to the night sky for a spectacular fireworks display, sending Brisbane Festival (September) off with a bang!
-The fireworks dazzle the night sky in explosive colours for more than 20 minutes, as well as the Australian Defence Force’s aerobatic performances, army helicopter displays, musical numbers, and a killer after party.
+The fireworks dazzle the night sky in explosive colours for more than 20 minutes to kick-start the festival of art, dance, cabaret, theatre and more.

 AFL Grand Final in Melbourne